 In broad terms, the brief consists of two primary parts.
 It contains the summary of the facts, with specific references to the transcripts or record for each fact.
 It also contains the argument, which are the reasons why the lower court order should be reversed.
 The argument may only reference facts contained in the record and controlling statutes or case law.

 Discretionary Stays under CPLR 5519(c)

 An order being appealed remains in force and must be complied with.
 CPLR 5519 allows a number of ways to stay the enforcement of an order under appeal.
 CPLR 5519(c) authorizes an appellant to make a motion for an for a stay of enforcement of an order pending the appeal.

 Curing Errors made in Taking the Appeal

 Errors made in taking the appeal can be cured, provided they do not deprive the Appellate Court of jurisdiction.
 CPLR 5520 reflects the liberal policies behind the CPLR, and allows the Appellate Division a broad range of discretionary authority to cure many errors, such as incorrect entry dates, premature filings or even taking an appeal by the wrong method.
 But if an error creates a jurisdictional defect, CPLR 5520 will not cure it.

 Motion Practice in the Appellate Division

-Motions in the appellate division are surprisingly common.
+Motions in the appellate division are an integral part of appellate practice.
 Motions may be made to enlarge the time to perfect an appeal, cure minor errors made in taking the appeal, consolidating appeals, curing problems with records, and curing procedural issues when an order under appeal is later superseded by a different order or judgment.
 Motions may also be filed to stay the enforcement of orders being appealed until the appeal is decided.

 Everybody in New York has a will.
 If you don't make your own, this is the will made for you by New York.
 It includes the disposition of assets and all presumptions made when specific steps are not provided otherwise.